Transportability of model-based estimands in evidence synthesis: Results

-Despite there being no treatment effect heterogeneity at the individual level, the performance of the Bucher method is deficient.
-The method exhibits substantial bias (-0.211), producing the highest absolute bias of all methods.
-The bias is approximately equal to the difference between the true marginal log odds ratios for $A$ versus $C$ in $S=1$ and $S=2$ ($\ln{2} - \ln{2.46}=-0.207$).
-The magnitude of the bias is problematic as it induces sizeable undercoverage.
-The empirical coverage rate is 0.631, indicating over seven times the nominal type I error rate for testing a ``no effect'' null hypothesis.
+For the logistic outcome model with the log odds ratio as the summary measure (Figure \ref{fig3}), the performance of the Bucher method is deficient in the absence of treatment effect heterogeneity at the individual level.
+In this setting, the method displays substantial bias (-0.204), producing the highest absolute bias of all methods.
+Notice that the bias is virtually equal to the difference between the true marginal log odds ratios for $A$ versus $C$ in $S=1$ and $S=2$ ($\ln{2} - \ln{2.45}=-0.203$).
+The Bucher method also displays substantial undercoverage (empirical coverage rate of 0.818), resulting from the magnitude of the bias and the over-precision of standard errors.

-The covariate-adjusted methods markedly improve performance with respect to the unadjusted approach.
-MAIC achieves only slight bias (0.034) as it explicitly enforces cross-study balance between covariate means.
-The empirical coverage rate of 0.938 is acceptable, falling relatively close to the nominal value of 0.95.
-Parametric G-computation exhibits negligible bias (-0.006) and valid confidence intervals.
-Given 2,000 independent simulations, the empirical coverage rate of 0.944 is not statistically significantly different to 0.95, and is almost within Monte Carlo error of the desired nominal value.
-The performance of this method was expected to be competitive because of correct model specification; the fitted outcome regression is identical to the postulated outcome-generating model.
+In the presence of treatment effect homogeneity at the individual level, the covariate adjustment methods improve performance with respect to the unadjusted approach.
+Parametric G-computation yields minimal bias (0.004) and an excellent empirical coverage rate (0.954), both within Monte Carlo error of the true marginal log odds ratio and the desired nominal 0.95 value, respectively.
+In this setting, MAIC exhibits bias (0.109) and displays slight undercoverage (empirical coverage rate of 0.924).
+Bias likely arises because the marginal log odds ratio depends on the full joint covariate distribution, even in the absence of treatment effect heterogeneity at the individual level.
+Enforcing cross-study balance between the marginal covariate moments does not necessarily guarantee balance in the joint covariate distributions after weighting.

-While MAIC and parametric G-computation offer comparably low levels of bias, the latter achieves considerably higher precision and efficiency than the former.
-The MSE of parametric G-computation is 0.018, while that of MAIC is 0.137.\footnote{Here, parametric G-computation relies on extrapolating a correctly specified outcome model.
-Some would argue that MAIC captures the overall uncertainty more ``honestly'' as it avoids model-based extrapolation when overlap is insufficient.} In the simulation study, MAIC is sensitive to little (deterministic) overlap between the covariate distributions in $S=1$ and $S=2$.
-Consequently, the method produces extreme weights and discernible reductions in effective sample size after weighting.
-This inflates the variability of point estimates and the MSE.
-MAIC is even less efficient than the Bucher method (MSE of 0.062), despite the much larger bias of the unadjusted approach.
+In the presence of individual-level treatment effect heterogeneity and differences between correlation structures, all methods produce comparable bias in the setting with balanced covariate means.
+The bias is 0.068 for the Bucher method, 0.075 for parametric G-computation and 0.073 for MAIC.
+In this setting, the level of bias is insufficient to degrade the empirical coverage rates (0.944 for the Bucher method, 0.954 for parametric G-computation and 0.936 for MAIC), which are not statistically significantly different to the desired 0.95 value, given 500 independent simulations.